phillipjad/project_ghost_shield/poc_code/multicast_client/README.md

 - Setting up uv environment (do this in git bash)
 	- After installing uv run `uv venv --python 3.11`
 	- Run `source .venv/Scripts/activate`
-	- Your uv venv should now be setup as indicated by the environment name surrounded by parentheses in your terminal![[Pasted image 20250124145031.png]]
+	- Your uv venv should now be setup as indicated by the environment name surrounded by parentheses in your terminal ![[Pasted image 20250124145031.png]]